VIN-y/MissChanger/README.md

 - Voron 2.4 350 (up to 5 SBs)
 - Voron 2.4 300 (up to 4 SBs)

+For those who want to adapt MissChanger to you own system.
+The Bar-Ends are 28 mm each, and each dock are 80mm in width.

 #### Toolheads:

 - Stealth Burner (up to 5, for the 350mm version)